patrodyne/hisrc-higherjaxb/explore/Ex001-TradeDTD/src/test/resources/org/patrodyne/jvnet/higherjaxb/ex001/Explorer.md

 In [this exploration][4], you will [model][5] a simple stock trade with a [DTD schema][6] and its related [XJC binding file][7].
 Your [POM][3] configures the `hisrc-higherjaxb-maven-plugin` to use `<schemaLanguage>dtd</schemaLanguage>`.

 > **Note:** [XJC][10] uses different binding files based on the schema language being used, for DTD schemas the binding file is known as an *xml-java-binding-schema* binding and it has its own DTD schema, [xjs.dtd][8].
-The XLC compiler is available in several forms: as a CLI tool, a Ant task, a Maven plug-in and a library API.
+The XJC compiler is available in several forms: as a CLI tool, a Ant task, a Maven plug-in and a library API.
 Your POM invokes the XJC compiler as a Maven plug-in.
 Although this exploration highlights the historic DTD schema-language, you should consider the XML schema-language for modern use.

 Your [Trade.dtd][6] uses these DTD building blocks: